Using BLS records

 NBN Atlas

-The NBN Atlas is a website run by the National Biodiversity Network.
-It brings together records (currently more than 224 million) for many species groups, including mammals, birds, invertebrates and plants, and can be searched for them by species, location or for an map area.
-Subsets of this data are presented as Atlases for Scotland, Wales, Isle of Man, and Northern Ireland.
+The BLS datasets for England, Scotland, Wales, and the Mapping Scheme can also be accessed through the NBN Atlas https://nbnatlas.org/, but they have not been updated there since 2017.
+The NBN Atlas is a website run by the National Biodiversity Network. which brings together records for many species groups, including mammals, birds, invertebrates and plants, and can be searched by species, location or for an map area.
+There are restrictions on the use of records from the NBN Atlas for commercial purposes, publications or research so users should check the licences and respect them.

 Correcting errors